seanwhs/Tutorials/Python/AI-Asiignment-Grader/Part4-Connecting-Marly-to-LLM.md

 * Cohere
 * Qwen

-Each company offers its own models, pricing, APIs, and capabilities.
+Each provider has its own models, pricing, and APIs.

-Normally, switching between providers means learning a different API for each one.
+Normally, switching between them means rewriting parts of your application.

-OpenRouter simplifies this process.
+OpenRouter solves this problem by acting as a **unified routing layer**.

-Instead of integrating separately with every AI provider, your application communicates with **one API**, and OpenRouter routes your request to whichever model you choose.
+Instead of connecting to each provider individually, your application connects to one API:

 ```text
                 Markly